 Every day, Tennis Majors takes you back in time to relive a tennis event which happened on this specific day.
 On June 1, 2009, John Isner saved 12 match points against Tommy Haas, setting a record for match points saved at a Grand Slam tournament

 On this day, June 1, 2013, at Roland-Garros, John Isner, who had already played the longest match in tennis history at Wimbledon in 2010, set another record, saving 12 match points against Tommy Haas.
 No one had ever saved that many match points in the main draw of a Grand Slam tournament.
-However, the American, who had come back from two sets down, was finally defeated (7-5, 7-6, 4-6, 6-7, 10-8) in this four-hour and 37-minute third-round battle.
+However, the American, who had come back from two-sets-to-love down, was finally defeated (7-5, 7-6, 4-6, 6-7, 10-8) in this four hour and 37-minute third-round battle.

 The players involved: Tommy Haas and John Isner

-In 2013, 35-year-old Tommy Haas was the oldest player in the top 20.
+In 2013, 35-year-old Tommy Haas was the oldest player in the world’s top 20.
 The German had developed his game as a teenager at Nick Bollettieri’s academy in Florida.
-With his powerful game and his pristine one-handed-backhand, he was considered as a potential world No 1, but although he climbed as high as world No 2, in 2002, he never even reached the final of a Grand Slam tournament.
-Throughout his injury-plagued career – he had already undergone surgery six times – Haas reached the semi-finals of four major tournaments (three times at the Australian Open, in 1999, 2002 and 2007, and once at Wimbledon, in 2009) and claimed 14 titles, including Stuttgart Masters 1000, in 2001 (defeating Max Mirnyi in the final, 6-2, 6-2, 6-2).
-Since his last surgeries, in 2010, he had made his way back once again into the top 20, and his biggest feat in recent years had been defeating Roger Federer in the Halle final, in 2012 (7-6, 6-4).
+With his powerful game and his pristine one-handed backhand, he was considered as a potential world No 1, and although he climbed as high as world No 2 in 2002, he never even reached the final of a Grand Slam tournament.
+Throughout his injury-plagued career – he had undergone surgery six times – Haas reached the semi-finals of four major tournaments (three times at the Australian Open, in 1999, 2002 and 2007, and once at Wimbledon, in 2009) and claimed 14 titles, including Stuttgart Masters in 2001 (defeating Max Mirnyi in the final, 6-2, 6-2, 6-2).
+Since his most recent surgeries in 2010, he had climbed his way back into the top 20 once again, and his biggest achievement in recent years had been defeating Roger Federer in the Halle final, in 2012 (7-6, 6-4).
 At the start of the 2013 Roland-Garros Championships, he was ranked No 14 in the world.

 John Isner, from the United States, was already known for having played the longest match in tennis history.
-In 2010, a memorable Wimbledon first round against Nicolas Mahut lasted 11 hours and five minutes — spread over three days.
+In 2010, an epic Wimbledon first round against Nicolas Mahut lasted 11 hours and five minutes, spread over three days.

-Isner’s serve was his major weapon, and it was so difficult to break him that he was regularly involved in marathons despite his very aggressive game style.
+Isner’s serve was his major weapon, and it was so difficult to break him that he was routinely involved in marathon matches despite his uber-aggressive game style.
 In 2010, he claimed his first title in Auckland, saving a match point in the final before edging Arnaud Clement (6-3, 5-7, 7-6) a few months before leaving an indelible mark in tennis history at Wimbledon.
-Although clay was not his favourite surface, he had shown that his lethal serve could be also dangerous on red dirt: in 2011, he was the first player to ever push Rafael Nadal into a fifth set at Roland-Garros (lost 6-4, 6-7, 6-7, 6-2, 6-4).
+Although clay was not his favourite surface, Isner had shown that his lethal serve could also be dangerous on red dirt: in 2011, he was the first player to ever push Rafael Nadal into a fifth set at Roland-Garros (lost 6-4, 6-7, 6-7, 6-2, 6-4).
 In February 2012, it was on clay that he defeated Roger Federer himself in the Davis Cup first round (4-6, 6-3, 7-6, 6-2).
 That year, at Roland-Garros, Isner was defeated by Paul-Henri Mathieu in the longest uninterrupted match in the tournament’s history (6-7, 6-4, 6-4, 3-6, 18-16 after five hours and 41 minutes).
 In June 2013, Isner was ranked No 21 in the world.